-The Success in English, ELAC, and Math (SEEM) committee will focus college efforts on equity- based programs and initiatives that support retention, success and persistence of all students in English, ELAC, and Math.
+The Success in English, ELAC, and Math (SEEM) committee will focus college efforts on equity- based programs and initiatives that support retention, success, and persistence of all students in English, ELAC, and Math.
 It is responsible for supporting the success of English, ELAC, and Math students, as well as students across the curriculum, including successful transfer, degrees, and certificates.

 Committee Responsibilities

-Design, implement and evaluate an ongoing research-based plan for students’ successful completion of necessary English, ELAC, and Math courses at Miramar College in order to guide and accelerate student progress through their chosen path.
+Design, implement, and evaluate an ongoing research-based plan for students’ successful completion of necessary English, ELAC, and Math courses at San Diego Miramar College in order to guide and accelerate student progress through their chosen path.

-Address student success in the college community by:
+Address student success in the college community through:

-Interventions for underrepresented and disproportionally impacted student groups
+Interventions for underrepresented and disproportionally impacted student groups.

-Innovations in and support for instruction in English, ELAC and Mathematics including professional development
+Innovations in and support for instruction in English, ELAC and Mathematics including professional development.

-Assist the college in identifying, researching, evaluating, designing, coordinating, and/or implementing equity-based programs and initiatives at the college, district, and state levels.
+Assist the College in identifying, researching, evaluating, designing, coordinating, and/or implementing equity-based programs and initiatives at the college, District, and State levels.

 Coordinate work and recommendations with the Diversity, Equity, and Inclusion Committee and Academic Success Committee as needed.